The Challenge: Why aren’t we happier, even if we have so much stuff and get so many gifts?

 Make experiences a priority – both big ones and small ones.
 You can do this on both a daily basis and long-term basis.

-- Rather than shop during your lunch hour, take you lunch to a park or other green space.
+- Rather than shop during your lunch hour, take your lunch to a park or other green space.
 You’d be amazed how much fun people-watching can be

 - Choose to enjoy a movie, book, or film that brings you pleasure or inspiration.
 This costs little to nothing.

-- Go the zoo or a museum if you like those kinds of things.
+- Go to the zoo or a museum if you like those kinds of things.